atovpeko/docs/getting-started/test-drive-timescale-features.md

     1. Unzip <Tag type="download">[real_time_stock_data.zip](https://assets.timescale.com/docs/downloads/get-started/real_time_stock_data.zip)</Tag> to a `<local folder>`.

-       The dataset contains second-by-second stock-trade data for the top 100 most-traded symbols and a regular table of company symbols and company names.
-The stock-trade data is already organized for you in a hypertable.
+       This test dataset contains second-by-second stock-trade data for the top 100 most-traded symbols and a regular table of company symbols and company names.

+       To import up to 100GB of data directly from your current PostgreSQL based database, [migrate with downtime][migrate-with-downtime] using native PostgreSQL tooling.
+To seamlessly import 100GB-10TB+ of data, use the [live migration][migrate-live] tooling supplied by $COMPANY.
+To add data from non-PostgreSQL data sources, see [Import and ingest data][data-ingest].

     1. Upload data from the CSV files to your $SERVICE_SHORT: